sharmasourabh/11ty-starter-template/README.md

 - Author Info Card
 - Supports both blog created and updated date
 - Paginated Blog Page with responsive grid layout
+- Page anchors and Table of Content support
 - Support markdown/blockquote with information box
 - Default config is used in tailwind.config.js
 - Search feature using elasticlunr